MakanAKaregar/ntrip2snr/README.md

 # ntrip2snr
-Using BKG Ntrip Client and gnssrefl's rinex2snr module to acccess to real-time streaming SNR data
+Using BKG Ntrip Client and gnssrefl's rinex2snr module to access to real-time streaming SNR data

-This example converts 1 min RTCM streams to RInex 3 and then SNR-ready file to be used for real-time processing Open the <code>ntrip2snr.bnc</code> file in a text editor and set the following configuration input parameters:
+This example converts 1 min RTCM streams to Rinex 3 files and then to SNR-ready files to be used for real-time processing.

+Open the <code>ntrip2snr.bnc</code> file in a text editor and set the following configuration input parameters:

 <code>casterUrlList=</code>Visited Broadcasters [character string, comma separated list], example:  http://user:pass@rtgpsout.unavco.org:2101